Best daily deals

 Underneath everything else, the headphones are still pretty standard plastic cans.

 If you’re in a position where USB-C audio is preferable to Bluetooth, this is currently the set of headphones to get.
-The AiAiAi TMA-2 series isn’t amazing, and costs anywhere from $150 USD to $250 USD without any killer features.
-However, it works well—without an app—on both Android and Windows.
+The AiAiAi TMA-2 series isn’t amazing and costs anywhere from $150 to $250 without any killer features.
+However, it works well — without an app — on both Android and Windows.
 That’s enough to be the king of the USB-C hill for now.

 When it comes to objective performance, these headphones are pretty solid if you’re a fan of a middle ground between clear sound and bassy consumer cans.
-Of course, that somewhat flat response lends itself to rather easy equalizing, so you should feel empowered to take a few risks with your music player’s equalizer, or your system-level one.
+Of course, that somewhat flat response lends itself to relatively easy equalizing, so you should feel empowered to take a few risks with your music player’s equalizer or your system-level one.

 But is this a better set of headphones than others at the same price?
 Not really.
-This absolutely has its audience, but for under $100 you can get some damned decent options.
-USB-C may yet provide a killer audio product, but the TMA-2 isn’t enough to justify the death of the headphone jack.
+This has its audience, but for under $100, you can get some damned decent alternatives.

 The AiAiAi TMA-2 MFG4 headphones in black against a white background.